ds-tutorials/openrefine-tutorial/index.md

 Other popular options are comma-separated values, and excel files.
 Select whichever options makes sense for your project, and the file will automatically download.

 Your OpenRefine project is automatically saved in your OpenRefine application.
-If you click the OpenRefine logo in the top right corner, you will be taken to a list of your projects.
+If you click the OpenRefine logo in the top right corner, you will be taken to the "Create project" page you saw at the beginning of this lesson.

 ![OpenRefine Logo](images/image_21.png)

-Click on your project's title to open it.
+On the left hand side, you'll see options like "Open project", "Import project", and "Lanugage Settings".
+Click on **Open project**, and then on your project's title to open it.

 Before the conclusion of this tutorial, I want to point out one more important element in OpenRefine.
 Click the **Undo/Redo** tab on the top of the Facet/Filter section.
 This lists every command we have run in this OpenRefine Project.
 Clicking any of the steps will revert the project back to that stage.